Maricopa County Boards and Commissions > Ryan White Part A Planning Council

 VISION: All people living with HIV/AIDS in Maricopa and Pinal Counties will have access to high quality health care and social services.

 MEETINGS: The agenda for each meeting will be available at least 24 hours in advance of the meeting at Public Health, 4041 North Central Avenue, 14th Floor Lobby, Phoenix.
 Meeting locations vary depending on space availability.
-Please call Planning Council Support at (602) 506-6321 for the location.
-The full Planning Council meets once each month on the second Thursday of each month from 5:00 pm to 6:30 pm.
+Please call Planning Council Support at: (602) 506-6321 for the location.
+The full Planning Council meets on the second Thursday of each month from 5:00 pm to 6:30 pm.

 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement

-FORMATION AUTHORITY: Title I of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act as amended and bylaws approved by the Board of Supervisors on March 1, 2006 and amended on January 12, 2010.
+FORMATION AUTHORITY: Part A of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act as amended and bylaws approved by the Board of Supervisors on March 1, 2006 and amended on January 12, 2010.

 a.
 Health care providers, including federally qualified health centers;

 c.
 Social service providers, including providers of housing and homeless services;